supervisely-ecosystem/PaddleSeg/supervisely/README.md

 # How to run

+### ⚠️ Notice
+ * The application may already be launched by the instance administrator (**Enterprise**) or the Supervisely team (**Community**).
+If the app is not available in dropdown menu in Labeling tool, please contact us.
+If the Smart Tool responds slowly, please run additional application sessions in your team.
+ * **Enterprise only**: You can share started application with all users on your instance using **share** button in front of running session.
+We recommend to run multiple sessions if large number of users are using Smart Tool simultaneously.

+---

 1. Add [EISeg interactive segmentation SmartTool](https://ecosystem.supervise.ly/apps/PaddleSeg) to your team from Ecosystem.

 <img data-key="sly-module-link" data-module-slug="supervisely-ecosystem/PaddleSeg" src="https://i.imgur.com/xp7xFz6.png" width="600px" style='padding-bottom: 20px'/>